 Molecular Basis of Disease Resistance

 Viruses, fungi, and bacteria are only a few of the pathogens that can cause serious production losses in maize.
-The mechanisms of disease resistance in maize have been clarified by genetic investigations, which have shown the role of resistance genes expressing proteins involved in defence signalling pathways and pathogen identification.[21]
+The mechanisms of disease resistance in maize have been clarified by genetic investigations, which have shown the role of resistance genes expressing proteins involved in defense signaling pathways and pathogen identification.[21]

 Genetic Improvement of Stress Tolerance

 Corn production is challenged by abiotic factors such heat, salt, and drought, especially in light of climate change.
-In order to breed for stress tolerance, genetic loci linked to stress response pathways must be found and added to breeding programmes using genomic selection and marker-assisted selection techniques.[22]
+In order to breed for stress tolerance, genetic loci linked to stress response pathways must be found and added to breeding programs using genomic selection and marker-assisted selection techniques.[22]

 Evolutionary History and Domestication